OpenDataScotland/jkan/_datasets/Perth and Kinross Council - Scottish Vacant and Derelict Land Survey 2016.md

 license: Open Government Licence 3.0 (United Kingdom)
 maintainer: Perth and Kinross Council
 maintainer_email: someone@example.com
-notes: A survey issued by the Scottish Government to establish the extent &amp; state of vacant &amp; derelict land in Scotland.
-Local Authorities return data to the SG for checking.
+notes: <p>A survey issued by the Scottish Government to establish the extent &amp;
+  state of vacant &amp; derelict land in Scotland.
+Local Authorities return data to the SG for checking.</p>
 organization: Perth and Kinross Council
 resources:
 - format: html